- Research & Extension

 - Employee Resources

 Thick-billed murres are a circumpolar seabird species found in Arctic and sub-arctic regions.
-They are incredibly deep divers - using their wings to reach depths up to 200m in the winter (656 ft).
-Though they can fly, flight takes a lot of energy for a murre.
+They are incredibly deep divers - using their wings to reach depths up to 200 meters (656 ft).
+Though they can fly, it consumes a lot of energy.
 We studied the foraging ecology of thick-billed murres during both the summer and winter to better understand how this species will respond to a changing climate.

 Harding AMA, R Parades, R Suryan, D Roby, D Irons, RA Orben, H Renner, R Young, C Barger, I Dorresteijn, & A Kitaysky.
 (2013) Does location really matter?
 An inter-colony comparison of seabirds breeding at varying distances from productive oceanographic features in the Bering Sea.
 Deep-Sea Research Part II, 178-191.

 Paredes, R, RA Orben, DD Roby, DB Irons, R Young, H Renner, Y Tremblay, A Will, AMA Harding, A Kitaysky.
 (2015) Foraging ecology during nesting influences body size in a pursuit-diving seabird.
 Marine Ecological Progress Series, 533:261-276.

 Orben, RA, R Paredes, DD Roby, DB Irons, SA Shaffer.
 (2015) Body size affects individual winter foraging strategies of thick-billed murres (Uria lomvia) in the Bering Sea.
 Journal of Animal Ecology, 84(6): 1589-1599.